What Redistricting Looks Like In Every State

 Our latest coverage

-Who controls redistricting in Utah in 2021?
+Who controls redistricting in Utah right now?

 Republicans fully control the congressional redistricting process.
 New maps are drawn by an independent commission made up of citizens, but the Republican state legislature can modify or reject the commission's proposals.
 The final map must be passed by the state legislature and signed into law by the Republican governor.